SkymouseStudios/skymse-jekyll/_drafts/how-the-heck-to-do-social-media.md

 Share things YOU create.
 Don't just re-share other posts.
 Sharing isn’t always caring.
 This isn’t a Coke commercial.

 **Post List:**
-Once you know your audience, your platform and your purpose, Open Microsoft Word and write 10-15 actual posts.
+Once you know your audience, your platform and your purpose, open Microsoft Word and write 10-15 actual posts.
 Feel free to experiment with the tone of your posts.
-Think about what you’re giving away, or sharing, and write something you can copy and paste into Twitter.
+Think about what you’re giving away or sharing, and write something you can copy and paste into Twitter.
 Boost your confidence in the type of things you can put into your queue.

 **Starter Ideas:**